cjislegit/mern_product_store/README.md

 This project requires the following environment variables:

 - `MONGO_URI`: Your MongoDB connection string.
-- `PORT`: The port the server will run on (default is usually 3000).
+- `PORT`: The port the server will run on 8080.

 ## Contributing